-In any form of Peer on Peer abuse where it is believed that an offence has been committed, a report may be made to the Police.
+In any form of child-on-child abuse where it is believed that an offence has been committed, a report may be made to the Police.

-Where a report has been made to the police, we will consult with the police and agree what information is appropriate to disclose to staff and others, in particular the alleged perpetrator and their parents or carers.
+Where a report has been made to the police, we will consult with the police and agree what information is appropriate to disclose to staff and others, in particular the alleged perpetrator and their Parents/Carers.
 We will also discuss the best way to protect the victim and their anonymity.

 This may also include the development of a clear and robust safety and support plan as part of this early help process.
-However, as you will see further on in this policy, risk assessing and safety planning is a key aspect of all peer on peer abuse (see Post Incident Management section 12).
+However, as you will see further on in this policy, risk assessing, and safety planning is a key aspect of all child-on-child abuse (see Post Incident Management section 12).

-With regard to sexual violence and sexual harassment between children, where there is a report of a rape, assault by penetration or sexual assault, the starting point is that this should be passed to the police who will advise and log according to their own guidelines.
+Regarding sexual violence and sexual harassment between children, where there is a report of a rape, assault by penetration or sexual assault, the starting point is that this should be passed to the police who will advise and log according to their own guidelines.

-(9) Referring to Staffordshire Children's Advice and Support
+9. Referring to Staffordshire Childrens Advice and Support

-In all cases of peer on peer abuse, but in particular with sexual violence and sexual harassment, consideration will be given to the reporting of the matter to Children's Social Care via Staffordshire Children's Advice and Support service on 0300 1313 126.
+In all cases of child-on-child abuse, but in particular with sexual violence and sexual harassment, consideration will be given to the reporting of the matter to Childrens Social Care via Staffordshire Children's Advice and Support service on 0300 1313 126.
 In making this decision, we must consider whether a child is at risk of harm or is in immediate danger.

-In some cases, children's social care will review the evidence and decide that a statutory intervention is not appropriate and, in these circumstances, we will consider other support mechanisms, such as early help, specialist support/referrals and pastoral support within a formalised plan.
+In some cases, children's social care will review the evidence and decide that a statutory intervention is not appropriate, and, in these circumstances, we will consider other support mechanisms, such as early help, specialist support/referrals and pastoral support within a formalised plan.
 We will consider starting an Early Help process where we are the lead professional.